-David Bruce Cassidy (born April 12, 1950) is an American actor, singer, songwriter and guitarist.
-He is best known for his role as the character of Keith Partridge in the 1970s musical/sitcom The Partridge Family.
-He was one of pop culture’s most celebrated teen idols, enjoying a successful pop career in the 1970s.
+David Bruce Cassidy (April 12, 1950 – November 21, 2017) was an American actor, singer, songwriter, and guitarist.
+He was known for his role as Keith Partridge, the son of Shirley Partridge (played by his stepmother Shirley Jones), in the 1970s musical-sitcom The Partridge Family, which led to his becoming one of popular culture’s teen idols and pop singers of the 1970s.
 Born in New York City.

 Andrés Arturo García Menéndez (born April 12, 1956), professionally known as Andy Garcia, is a Cuban American actor.
 He became known in the late 1980s and 1990s, having appeared in several successful Hollywood films, including The Godfather Part III and The Untouchables.
 More recently, he has starred in Ocean’s Eleven and its sequels.
 Born in Havana, Cuba.

 Shannen Maria Doherty (born April 12, 1971) is an American actress, producer, author and television director, known for her work in Little House on the Prairie, Heathers, Our House, Beverly Hills, 90210, and Charmed.
 Born in Memphis, Tennessee.